rojobuffalo/javascript/README.md

-# 4Catalyzer JavaScript Style Guide
+# Terrafarm JavaScript Style Guide
-_An utterly unreasonable JavaScript style guide, mostly for trolling [@jquense](https://github.com/jquense)._

 Use the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript), with the following additions.